 Readers of Wein’s novel Code Name Verity will … Continue reading

 Corrie Ten Boom with John Sherrill and Elizabeth Sherrill

 Nazi occupation during World War II changes watchmaker Corrie Ten Boom’s life.
 Her deep empathy and faith lead her to become a central participant in the underground movement to protect Jews and others on the run from the Nazi government.
 Corrie and her family know that at any time, they may be captured and sent to the very camps they work to save others from.
 Still, with every new challenge, Corrie and her sister Betsie cling to their faith in God and look to Him for the path they should follow.
 What results is a moving, often miraculous story of a woman who not only survived terrible conditions, but who … Continue reading

 After enduring long hours of torture, Verity, a prisoner in an abandoned hotel in Nazi-occupied France, promises to tell her German captors everything she knows.
 She begins with recollections of her best friend and pilot, Maddy.
 As Verity writes Maddy’s story, she recounts the early days of friendship and recruitment as a wireless operator in England.
 Life for Maddy, a simple country girl with a gift for mechanical engineering, drastically changes on the day she meets a bold woman pilot whose plane needs repair.
 For Maddy’s friend, a lost German pilot becomes the catalyst that sets in motion her own transformation.

-While some of the content … Continue reading
+While some of … Continue reading